 Setting a password to open and/or modify a document does not use encryption and therefore is not as secure.
 This is designed to share the document with individuals you trust.

 Setting Passwords

-- Click on the File Tab. - Select Save As and the Save As dialog opens.
-Choose a location to save the document. - Click on Tools, then select General Options.
+- Click on the File Tab. - Select Save As and choose the location where the file is to be saved, the Save As dialog opens.